 As workloads move to the cloud, maintaining strong security controls is essential.
 It will prevent gaps and misconfigurations.
 You might be enforcing least-privilege access.
 Maybe you’re monitoring for real-time threats.

-Either way, the following practices will help safeguard your environment during the critical transition phase.
+Either way, the following practices will help safeguard your environment:

 Enforcing Identity and Access Management (IAM)

 IAM is one of the most critical controls during migration.
-Ensure users and services are granted only the permissions they need and nothing more.
-Rotate credentials frequently and audit their usage.
+Ensure your grant users and services only have the permissions they need.
+Be sure to rotate their credentials frequently and audit their usage.

-Also, be sure to use federated identities (e.g., SSO via Okta or Azure AD), enforce MFA, and disable default or legacy accounts that can be exploited.
+Also, be sure to use federated identities (e.g., SSO via Okta or Azure AD) and enforce MFA.
+Then, disable default or legacy accounts that can be exploited.

 Real-Time Threat Detection and Monitoring

-Don’t fly blind during migration.
-Enable real-time threat detection and monitoring tools like:
+Don’t fly blindly during migration.
+Instead, enable real-time threat detection and monitoring tools like:

 These services use AI and rule-based systems to detect anomalies and surface risks.

 And don’t forget to use SIEM platforms.
-These will help you correlate logs across hybrid environments and receive alerts on suspicious activity as it occurs.
+These will help you correlate logs across hybrid environments.
+You’ll also be able to receive alerts on suspicious activity as it occurs.

 Automating Policy Enforcement

-Security automation ensures that compliance rules are consistently applied, even as cloud resources scale or shift dynamically.
+Security automation ensures that compliance rules are consistently applied.
+This is true even as your cloud resources scale or shift.
 Use infrastructure-as-code (IaC) with embedded security policies to create secure-by-default configurations.

 Of course, tools like DuploCloud allow you to: